ArturDorfman/interview-prepper/content/guide/markup.md

 ### How to make the last element of a list red regardless of the length of the list without JS?
 ### What are the color options?
 ### What is z-index?
 Does every item have one?
-### What are the pros and cons of using CSS preprocessors?
 ### What are the methods for centering an element in CSS?
 ### What methods of vertical centering in CSS do you know?
 ### Why are there different levels of headers if the size can be set with styles?